aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/customize-3d-file-loading/_index.md

 - Basic understanding of Java programming.
 - Installed Java Development Kit (JDK).
 - Aspose.3D for Java library downloaded.
-You can obtain it [here](https://releases.aspose.com/3d/java/).
+You can obtain it on the **Aspose.3D Java download page**.
 - Familiarity with 3D file formats such as 3DS, OBJ, STL, U3D, glTF, PLY, X, and FBX.

 ## Import Packages